The Lower Saxony Declaration of the Many

 - The signatories are obliged for mutual solidarity with cultural institutions and people in the arts who are victims of hate campains and suffer from restrictions of the freedom of art.
 The signatories fight against all attempts to instrumentalize art for individual aims.

 - The declaration will be published on the website, in theatre programmes, as posting in the foyer and via press release.
 The design of the „Many“ will be included in the institutional webdesign.
 The signatories are published on the website dievielen.de.

 - The signatories are standing in permanent exchange and are part of the national campaign: „Glänzende Demonstration der Kunst und Kultur – Solidarität statt Privilegien.
 Es geht um Alle.
 Die Kunst bleibt frei!“ („Glittering demonstration of the arts and culture – solidarity over privileges.
 It’s about all of us.
 Freedom for the arts!“)

-On May 8 2020, beginning at 6:00 pm until midnight, in occasion of the 75th anniversary of the liberation of Europe and the defeat of the national socialist German state, and on May 9 at 12:30 until 13:30 pm, in honor of the 70th anniversary of the European Union, THE MANY are creating a space where it is possible to come together while remaining physically distant.
-Events will take place in urban spaces, cultural locations and on the internet in more than 32 different cities.
-Hundreds of people will sing an alternative European Anthem of THE MANY on live streams and on their balconies.
+On May 8 2020 in occasion of the 75th anniversary of the liberation of Europe and the defeat of the national socialist German state, and on May 9, in honour of the 70th anniversary of the European Union, THE MANY created a space where it was possible to come together while remaining physically distant.
+Events have taken place in urban spaces, cultural locations and on the internet in more than 32 different cities.
+Hundreds of people sang an alternative European Anthem of THE MANY on live streams and on their balconies.

 The signatories lead on an open and critical dialogue focussing on strategies that attack the society of the Many and so undermine the democratic values.
 The signatories organize this dialogue with participants and the audience in convictions that the involved institutions have the mission to develop our society further into a democratic one.